 Hock locks are fasteners that come on butchered poultry such as chickens and turkey.
 They can be made of metal or heat-resistant plastic.

-Despite the terms that the meat processing industry uses for them, hock locks often just get referred to as a “thing-a-ma-jig” by bewildered consumers who puzzle over whether they are to leave it on or not.
-(Another term for them is “leg trusses.”)
+Despite the terms that the meat processing industry uses for them, hock locks often just get referred to as thing-a-ma-jigs” by bewildered consumers who puzzle over whether they are to leave it on or not.

 The purpose of a hock lock is to hold the two hind legs (or “hocks”) of a bird together for processing and packaging.
 The ends of the legs are trussed together, blocking the entrance into the bird’s cavity.
 It is technically possible, though it can be tricky, to slip the ends of the legs out of the hock lock to gain access to the cavity, and then to slip them back in.